Nepal’s apex court issues show-cause notice to Oli govt over Parliament dissolution | Politics

 Earlier, the apex court demanded an amicus curiae from Nepal Bar Association and Supreme Court Bar Association in connection with the hearing.
 An amicus curiae is a legal professional or expert who assists the court by offering information, expertise, or insight that has a bearing on the case.

-In another key development, Prime Minister Oli inducted five new ministers into his Cabinet.
-All the new ministers are leaders of the erstwhile CPN (Maoist Center) which was led by Pushpa Kamal Dahal 'Prachanda', My Republica newspaper reported, quoting a member of the Standing Committee Mani Thapa.
+In another key development, Prime Minister Oli relieved one minister and one state minister from their respective ministerial portfolios and inducted nine new faces in his Cabinet, My Republica newspaper reported.
+President Bhandari administered oath of office and secrecy to the newly-appointed ministers at a special function at the Shital Niwas Friday evening.
+At least five new ministers are leaders of the erstwhile CPN (Maoist Center) which was led by Pushpa Kamal Dahal 'Prachanda', the paper said, quoting a member of the Standing Committee Mani Thapa.

-The new ministers include Top Bahadur Rayamajhi as Minister for Energy, Prabhu Sah as Minister for Labour and Employment, Mani Thapa as Minister for Culture, Tourism and Civil Aviation, Dawa Lama as Minister for Education and Gauri Shanker Chaudhary as Minister for Drinking Water.
+The new ministers include Top Bahadur Rayamajhi as Minister for Energy, Mani Thapa as Minister for Water Supply, Prabhu Sah as Minister for Urban Development and Prem Ale as Minister for Forest and Soil Conservation.
+Ganesh Thagunna has been appointed as Minister for General Administration, Gauri Shanker Chaudhary as Minister of Labour and Employment and Julie Kumari Mahato as Minister for Women, Children and Senior Citizens.
 According to the Constitution, the Cabinet cannot exceed 25 members.

 Around two-thirds Central Committee members of the party and nearly 100 members of the House were present in the protest rally.
 After staging a sit-in, the crowd marched towards the Election Commission (EC) office.